EsmeraldaJardine/tcp_exercise/readme.txt

  We tried to abstract many common methods (found in common_methods.py).
  Handshake was implemented in simplistic fashion due to time constraints - priority was to merely ensure adequate connection To mimic realistic protocol, we are sending in packets of fixed length (4) so that they can be unpacked correctly on receipt
-    This also enables the recipient to know when datastream has finished and stop listening
+    This the recipient also to knows when datastream has finished (see the recvall function in common utilities)